zero-to-mastery/JS_Fun_Practice/README.md

 1. Run <code>npm install</code> to install the dependencies (need node.js for npm)
 2. Change <code>filename</code> in <code>test/tests.js</code> to the name of your solution file
 3. Make sure your solution file is in the <code>Solutions<code> folder
+4. Make sure your function names match the ones listed below
-4. In your solution file, add
+5. In your solution file, add
 <code>module.exports = {
     identity,
     addb,